 Reinventing this 1980’s bungalow into a modern family home for the 21st century was a triumph.
 What do you see as the advantages for the client of building a home this way?

-Generally if the house has good bones, we can use a lot of what exists.
+Generally, if the house has good bones, we can use a lot of what exists.
 The consideration of costs can also come into play resulting in the decision to renovate rather than rebuild.
-The risk with renovating older houses can be the unknown how much detailed demolition will be required to get it back to base level can sometimes make a renovation unviable.
+The risk with renovating older houses can be the unknown of how much detailed demolition will be required to get it back to base level can sometimes make a renovation unviable.